Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Sitemap

-A file that provides information about the pages, videos, and other files on a site, as well as the relationships between them, helping search engines better understand the site structure.
+An organised file that provides information about each web page, video, and all other files on a site.
+It provides the relationships between each page, helping search engines better understand the site structure.

 Social Signals

-Actions like likes, shares, and comments on social media that can indirectly influence a website’s SEO success, although their direct impact is debated.
+Actions include likes, shares, and comments on social media platforms that indirectly influence a website’s SEO success, although their direct impact is debated.

 T